privacy-scaling-explorations/maci/website/versioned_docs/version-v1.x/circuits.md

 | 4th 50 bits | `numSignUps`      |
 | 5th 50 bits | `batchStartIndex` |

 `numSignUps`, a value provided by the contract, is the number of users who have signed up.
-This is one less than the number of leaves inserted in the state tree (since the 0th state leaf is a blank state leaf [2.8.1]). `batchStartIndex` is the ballot tree index at which the batch begins.
+This is one less than the number of leaves inserted in the state tree (since the 0th state leaf is a [blank state leaf](./primitives#state-leaf)). `batchStartIndex` is the ballot tree index at which the batch begins.

 For instance, if `numSignUps` is 25 and the batch index is `5`, and all other values are 0, the following is the `packedVals` representation in hexadecimal: